Aryan-More7/climate-signal-detection/README.md

 Several `NameError` crashes occurred mid-session because variables defined in earlier cells were lost when the kernel was restarted or when code was continued in a new notebook.

-*Fix:* Separated the project into two clean notebooks — `Data_cleansing.ipynb` for all data preparation, saving outputs to CSV at the end. `climate_lstm_model.ipynb` loads those CSVs fresh at the start.
+*Fix:* Separated the project into two clean notebooks. `Data_cleansing.ipynb` for all data preparation, saving outputs to CSV at the end. `climate_lstm_model.ipynb` loads those CSVs fresh at the start.
 This made each notebook self-contained and eliminated all kernel state dependencies.

 **5. Third plot rendering empty**

-The climate signal residual plot (Plot 3) rendered as a blank white chart with axes running 0.0 to 1.0.
+The climate signal residual plot (Plot 3) rendered as a blank white chart with axes running from 0.0 to 1.0.

-*Fix:* The residual values were small floats and matplotlib defaulted to a 0–1 axis.
+*Fix:* The residual values were small floats, and matplotlib defaulted to a 0–1 axis.
 Added `ax.set_ylim(residual.min() - 0.5, residual.max() + 0.5)` to force the axis to scale to the actual data range.

 **6. PyTorch `verbose` argument removed**